MaastrichtU-CDS/general-tools_roc-aggregator/README.md

 # roc-aggregator

-Aggregates the ROCs obtained from multiple sources into one global ROC.
-Additionally, it's also possible to calculate the precision-recall curve.
+Aggregates multiple Receiver Operating Characteristic (ROC) curves obtained from different sources into one global ROC.
+Additionally, it’s also possible to calculate the aggregated precision-recall (PR) curve.

+## Motivation

+The ROC and the AUC (Area Under the Curve) can be essential metrics when evaluating a model.
+In situations where there is a parallelization of the model development, such as federated learning, it becomes relevant to obtain precise measures for these metrics.
+These approaches usually produce partial results that require aggregation methods to get the complete picture.
+The ROCaggregator appears in this context, allowing to compute the precise ROC curve from the partial results.

 ## Usage